 The corners on the right most card are close to being considered damaged, but they would still fall in the Heavily Played category.

-Medium Played (MP) Pokémon Cards
+Moderately Played (MP) Pokémon Cards

 Lightly Played (LP) Pokémon Cards